daniel-jach/daniel-jach.github.io/teaching.md

 2010 | Tutorien Einführung in die Germanistische Sprachwissenschaft<br>("Tutorials for Introduction to German Linguistics")

 \* Straightliners and dishonest respondents have been removed automatically.

+### Academic Writing Guide

+Download my academic writing guide (in German) <a href="material/leitfaden-wissenschaftliches-schreiben.pdf" target="_blank">here</a>.

+### Useful Resources (by Others)

+Links to two reading lists of German literature catalogued and searchable by language proficiency and topic, some entries with summaries and discussion questions.

+<a href="https://www.leelu.eu/buecherkatalog/" target="_blank">https://www.leelu.eu/buecherkatalog/</a>

+<a href="https://www.lezenvoordelijst.nl/duits" target="_blank">https://www.lezenvoordelijst.nl/duits</a>